FATS PRESIDENT’S REPORT August, 2022

 Frog rescues have been sporadic.
 Last year, east coast Australia experienced a major Chytrid and possible Ranavirus outbreak amongst frogs and we have had to modify our advice to people who find sick frogs so that they don’t breach health restrictions.
 This winter a smaller outbreak has occurred – the impact of the second outbreak is still being assessed.

 The one activity that has continued relatively unaffected by all these events has been the production of FrogCall.
 Monica Wangmann, our long-serving Editor has managed somehow to continue to produce FrogCall six times a year on time.
 As many members have not been able to travel around to meetings or events because of restrictions, FrogCall has been their only contact with the frogging world and remains our best contact with members at present.
 Monica and Marion will be producing another special collector’s December colour edition.
 Despite the chaos, FATS has retained a loyal following and our membership remains strong.
 COVID restrictions will be in place for some time yet and planning of future events remain uncertain.

 FATS remains financially strong, thanks to our long-standing Treasurer Karen White.
 We had one application for a student research grant this year, which was awarded.

-FATS also undertook the Bell Frog auditory surveys at Sydney Olympic Park in November and December.
-Thanks to SOPA for supporting FATS.
-FATS is a member of the NSW Government’s Advisory Committee on Native Animals, as well as the Task Force for Cane Toads in New South Wales.
+FATS completed the annual Bell Frog auditory surveys at Sydney Olympic Park in November and December 2021.
+Thanks to SOPA for supporting FATS and thanks to the members who came and helped on the night surveys.

-Finally, I would like to thank all of our members for making FATS such a great group to be in.
-People really make an organisation and FATS is the pick of the bunch.
-It is a joy to be President of FATS and to be involved with you all.
+Finally, I would like to thank all of our members for being so loyal and patient during these trying times and for making FATS such a great group to be in.